-What makes you tick?Posted by in Benefits of Life Coaching
+What makes you tick?Posted by in Personal Development

-I’ve just been on a truly fascinating self development journey – training to be a Myers-Briggs Type Indicator (MBTI) practitioner – discovering what makes me and other personality types tick in different life situations and learning how we can use this knowledge to understand ourselves and others better.
-In so doing, we can works towards bringing about the changes we want to see in our lives – which goes to the very heart of life coaching.
+The MBTI– Myers Briggs Type Indicator – is a development tool to help us discover what makes us and others tick in different life situations, learning how we can use this knowledge to understand ourselves and others better.
+MBTI has been invaluable for my personal development as well as for my work as a coach working with different people every day.
+MBTI can help us work towards bringing about the changes we want to see in our lives – which goes to the very heart of coaching.

-I first came across the MBTI three years ago and was struck by the depth and breadth of possibilities it offered for discovering personal strengths and blind spots – or our non preferred way of doing things.
-Having just completed my training I’m delighted to now offer MBTI sessions alongside my life coaching and personal development work.
-Click here to book a free 30 minute taster session.
+I first came across the MBTI six years ago and was struck by the depth and breadth of possibilities it offered for discovering personal strengths and blind spots.

 In a nutshell MBTI can help us discover:

 How we prefer to be energised – through things and people or through our inner world of reflection.
-For example how do you prefer to recharge at the end of a day?
+For example, how do you prefer to recharge at the end of the day?
 Do you like to talk to someone about your day or would you prefer to have some downtime before you engage again?

 How we prefer to make decisions based on the information we have gathered.
 Do you prefer to be guided by objective logic or do you prefer to be guided by your personal values?
-For example how do you deal with differences in viewpoint at home with your partner or kids or at work with your colleagues?
-Do you prefer to seek objective truth or do you prefer to seek harmony and look for common ground and where there is agreement?
+For example, how do you deal with differences in viewpoint at home with your partner or kids or at work with your colleagues?
+Do you

-By knowing our type we can see how our preferences influence how we think and behave in different life situations and use this knowledge to help us deal with other people better, reduce stress, enjoy your work more and ultimately get more out of life.
+By knowing our type, we can see how our preferences influence how we think and behave in different life situations and use this knowledge to help us deal with other people better, reduce stress, enjoy our work more and ultimately get more out of life.

 The history of MBTI